‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 The Keens keep in close touch with the interpreter and his family through weekly video chats.

-“My goal is to get my kids over there to America so they can get education,” the man told Target 8 from his home in Afghanistan.
+“My goal is to get my kids over there to America so they can get education,” the man said from his home in Afghanistan.
 “One day they will be officers.
 They will be doctors.
 They will be engineers.”

 But already, even months before America’s planned withdrawal, Taliban attacks have spiked.